-University of the Arts London: the UAL Vice-Chancellor’s International Postgraduate Scholarship offers up to eight scholarships to applicants meeting the eligibility criteria.
+University of the Arts London: the UAL Vice-Chancellor’s International Postgraduate Scholarship offers up to six scholarships to applicants meeting the eligibility criteria.
 Scholarships provide a £25,000 award to cover tuition fees and make a contribution towards living costs.
 Scholarship recipients will also be offered International Students House accommodation for the duration of their study.
 The scholarships are open to asylum seekers.

 Birkbeck, University of London: twenty fully-funded places for asylum seekers on any undergraduate or postgraduate certificate course.
 Birkbeck will also offer a tailored programme of additional support to smooth the transition to the British higher education system.